waelsy123/planetsinmotion-webapp/README.md

 ## Welcome to the most tremendous exoplanet transit animator.

 [Website Link](https://www.planetsinmotion.live/)

 ## Deploying to Vercel

-This project is a static website.
-When creating a new project on Vercel, select **Other** as the framework, leave the build command empty, and set the output directory to `./`.
-The included `vercel.json` file contains basic configuration so you can simply link this repository and deploy.
+This project now uses [Next.js](https://nextjs.org/).
+You can deploy by selecting the **Next.js** framework on Vercel and running the default build command `next build`.